-Late evening the day before serving: Thaw the frozen tuna in the refrigerator.
-The goal is to have it only partially thawed by early the next morning since the tuna is easier to cube when partially frozen.
-Heat the olive oil in a saute' pan on medium heat, and gently fry the wonton wraps until light golden brown (usually turning twice during the process).
-Drain well on paper towels, cool, and store in a tight-fitting container between layers of clean paper towels (these will retain their freshness for up to two days, but one day in advance is best).
+3. Heat olive oil in small saute' pan on medium heat, and gently fry the wonton wraps until light golden brown (usually turning twice during the process).
+Drain well on paper towels, cool, and store in a tight-fitting container between layers of clean paper towels (these will retain their freshness for up to two days, but same day/day before is best).

-Early morning day of serving: Place raisins in the bottom of a medium size metal or ceramic bowl.
-Cube the tuna into 1/4 inch pieces using a sharp knife and layer it over the raisins.
-Cube the fruit and layer it over the tuna (do not mix together).
+4. Cube the fruit (similar size as the tuna cubes) and layer it over the tuna (do not mix together).
 If you are using apples, pears or avocados, wait and cube them just before serving since they are more prone to oxidative browning and are best cut as fresh as possible.

-Just before serving: Assemble 1-2 wontons on individual plates.
-Cube up any last minute fruits, and add to the bowl of tuna along with the sesame oil, sweet chile sauce, pepitas and fresh squeezed lime.
+5. Just before serving, assemble 1-2 wontons on individual plates.
+Finish cutting any last minute fruits and add to the bowl of tuna along with the sesame oil, sweet chile sauce, pepitas and fresh squeezed lime.
 Gently toss to combine and carefully place on top of the wontons.
 Add a pretty little garnish and voila!